amar567/opencv_object_tracking/Readme.md

 - As this is ongoing work not much about it can be revealed except experiment required programatically tracking beads during the course of the experiment.
 - Shoutout to G.P.
 Hrishikesh who was kind enough to discuss his exciting work with me.

-# Approach at solving this problem
+# Approach for solving this problem

   ### Some relevant observations
   - Red colored beads in an petri dish are moving under influence of certain forces.